Entry into Medicine in NZ: Two Crucial Facts

 Sitting UCAT in Year 13

-If you are interested in pursuing medicine, you should sit UCAT in year 13, for many reasons.
+If you are interested in pursuing medicine, you should seriously consider sitting UCAT in year 13, for many reasons.

-- Sitting UCAT in year 13 is great practice.
+Sitting UCAT in year 13 is great practice.
 When you sit UCAT again in the first year of your university degree, you will already be familiar with the process and experience of sitting UCAT.
 This will greatly reduce your stress levels and increase your performance.
-You will already be ahead of others.
-Performance generally increases on re-sits.
+You will already be well ahead of most others sitting UCAT for the first time.
+Performance in UCAT usually significantly increases on re-sits.

-- If you do well when you sit UCAT in year 13, you can consider applying to medicine directly as a school leaver in Australia.
-There are many benefits to studying medicine as an undergraduate.
+If you do well when you sit UCAT in year 13, you can consider applying to medicine directly as a school leaver in Australia.
+This significantly increases the chances of you obtaining entry into medicine, since there are many more medical schools in Australia.
+Furthermore, applying to Australia provides you with the opportunity to study medicine as an undergraduate, which has several advantages.
 Once you start a university degree, you are NOT eligible to apply to most medical schools in Australia.
-As NZ citizen you will pay the same fees as Australian students.
+Note that as a New Zealand citizen you will pay the same fees as Australian students.
+You can read more about studying medicine in Australia in our blog.

 Note: UCAT scores are valid for one year only.
 Therefore, if you are applying to Auckland or Otago, you must re-sit the UCAT in first year of university.